OSGeo/gdal/doc/source/programs/gdal_vector_convert.rst

     Output layer name.
 Can only be used to rename a layer, if there is a single input layer.

+.. option:: --skip-errors

+    .. versionadded:: 3.12

+    Whether failures to write feature(s) should be ignored.

 Advanced options
 ++++++++++++++++